airflow-helm/charts/charts/airflow/README.md

 We expose the `dags.installRequirements` value to pip install any `requirements.txt` found at the root of your `dags.path` folder as airflow-worker Pods start.

+## Docs (Other) - poetry.lock or pyproject.toml

+> ⚠️ if you update the `poetry.lock` or `pyproject.toml`, you will have to restart each worker Pod for changes to take effect, you might consider using `airflow.extraPipPackages` instead

+We expose the `dags.installPoetryRequirements` value to poetry install any `poetry.lock` or `pyproject.toml` found at the root of your `dags.path` folder as airflow-worker Pods start.

 ---

 ## Helm Chart Values